Unit 6 - Practice Quiz

 15 For a Gaussian narrow band noise, the probability density function (PDF) of the envelope follows a:

-A. Gaussian distribution
+A. Rayleigh distribution

 B. Uniform distribution

-D. Ricean distribution
+D. Gaussian distribution

 16 For a Gaussian narrow band noise, the phase is distributed: